idaholab/moose/framework/doc/content/source/kernels/ConservativeAdvection.md

 !alert note
 Full upwinding only works for continuous FEM

-In DE systems describing more than just advection (eg, in diffusion-advection problems) full upwinding may be used on the advection alone.
+In DE systems describing more than just advection (e.g., in diffusion-advection problems) full upwinding may be used on the advection alone.
 In practise, it is reasonably common that these more complicated cases benefit from numerical stabilization on their